 Delete the Extended partition.

-Now, the disk space shows as Unallocated, and Extend Volume becomes available.
+Now, the disk space shows as Unallocated, and Extend Volume is enabled to C drive.

-- You may use FAT32 file system.
+- You may try to extend a FAT32 partition.
 From Microsoft explanation, only NTFS and RAW format partition can be extended.

-- If the adjacent drive D is in the Extended Partition, you cannot extend C drive by simply deleting D. You should delete all volumes in the Extended Partition and then delete the entire Extended Partition.
+- If the adjacent drive D is a Logical partition, you cannot extend C drive by simply deleting D. You must delete all Logical drives and the Extended partition.

 What to do when Extend Volume greyed out in Server 2016

-Step 1: Right click D: and select “Resize/Move Volume“.
+Step 2: Right click D: drive and select “Resize/Move Volume“.

-Step 2: In the pop-up window, drag middle position rightwards to move D.
+In the pop-up window, drag the middle block towards right.

-Click OK and back to the main window, the 10GB Unallocated space moved behind C: drive.
+Click OK and back to the main window, the 10GB Unallocated space is moved to the left, now it is behind C: drive.

 Step 3: Right click C: drive and select “Resize/Move Volume” again.
-In the pop-up window, drag right border rightwards to hold the Unallocated space.
+In the pop-up window, drag right border rightwards to merge this Unallocated space.

-Click OK and back to the main window, the Unallocated space that shrank from D added into C drive.
+Click OK and back to the main window, the Unallocated space that shrank from D is added to C drive.

 Step 4: Click Apply on top left to execute, done.
-Check in Disk Management
+Check in Disk Management, yes it works.